rfdickerson/cs241-data-structures/final/README.md

 > For the compression stage, you should store the prefixes as keys, and ids as the value.
 During decompression the whole dictionary is flipped- so ids become the keys, and the prefixes the values.

++ I got a compression ratio of 0.00011, is that good?

+> If you got that kind of compression ratio, you have created one amazing entropy encoder!
+More likely, however, your decompressed string does not match your input exactly.

 Signal Processing
 ----------------------